James Hamilton (English Army officer): Irish wars and exile

+Hamilton seems to have been the "Sir James Hamilton" who together with William Armorer, brother of Nicholas Armorer, executed the traitor Henry Manning near Cologne in December 1655.

+In the late 1650s before the Battle of the Dunes (1658), Hamilton was lieutenant-colonel of Middleton's Scottish regiment of foot, which was part of James II's Royalist Army in Exile, but he seems to have lost his post to William Urry when Newburgh became colonel.

 Restoration

-James returned with his parents and siblings from France to London in 1660 with the advent of the English Restoration.
-They were now well connected at court.
-His father was created Baronet Donalong in 1660 by Charles II.
+The Restoration in May 1660 brought Charles II on the English throne.
+Hamilton, his father and his elder siblings moved to the court at Whitehall.
+James and George, became courtiers.
+Charles restored James's father to his estates at Donalong, Ulster.
+About that year Charles allegedly also created Hamilton's father baronet of Donalong and Nenagh, but the king, if he really went that far, refused to go further because the family was Catholic.

 Hyde Park

-James was appointed ranger of Hyde Park on 19 September 1660 following the death, on 13 September 1660, of Henry, Duke of Gloucester, the king's brother, who had held this office.
-While a ranger, he built a partial enclosure of Hyde Park and re-stocked with deer.
+Hamilton was appointed ranger of Hyde Park on 19 September 1660 following the death, on 13 September 1660, of Henry, Duke of Gloucester, the king's brother, who had held this office.
+While ranger, he built a partial enclosure of Hyde Park and re-stocked it with deer.

 He was given a triangular piece of ground at the southeast corner of the park where the street called Hamilton Place, named after him, is now.
 During the Interregnum buildings were erected for the first time between what is now Old Regent Street and Hyde Park Corner.
-After the Restoration they were leased to James Hamilton.
+After the Restoration they were leased to Hamilton.
 A new lease of 99 years would be obtained by Elizabeth, his widow, in 1692.

 Courtier

-James was known for his fine manners, his elegant dress, and his gallantry.
+Hamilton was known for his fine manners, his elegant dress, and his gallantry.
 His brother, Anthony Hamilton, describes him in the Mémoires du comte de Grammont as follows (translated by Horace Walpole):

 The elder of the Hamiltons, their cousin, was the man who of all the court dressed best: he was well made in his person, and possessed those happy talents which lead to fortune, and procure success in love: he was a most assiduous courtier, had the most lively wit, the most polished manners and the most punctual attention for his master imaginable: no person danced better, nor was any one a more general lover: a merit of some account in a court entirely devoted to love and gallantry.

 An admirer of the Countess of Chesterfield, his first cousin, he carried on a romance with her by turning her husband's suspicion on the Duke of York, the future King James II, only to discover that York was courting her as well.